Does AAA still offer travelers checks?

 The American Automobile association — AAA — is a well known federation of locally managed automobile clubs throughout North America.
 If you’re one of the 60 million members, you may remember the traveler’s checks the AAA used to issue.
 These days, the AAA has replaced traveler’s checks with a prepaid travel card which offers more flexibility for members — but does come with some fees and limits you should know about.

 This guide walks through the AAA traveler’s check replacement card, and a few other alternatives for comparison, including the Wise Multi-currency Account and card.
-Get your free Wise international account online to hold, send and spend foreign currencies using the real exchange rate every time.
+Get your free Wise international account online to hold, send and spend foreign currencies using the mid-market exchange rate every time.

 Does AAA still offer traveler’s checks?